dustin10/VichUploaderBundle/Resources/doc/usage.md

     // ..... other fields

     /**
-     * @Vich\UploadableField(mapping="product_image", fileNameProperty="imageName")
+     * NOTE: This is not a mapped field of entity metadata, just a simple property.
      *
-     * @note This is not a mapped field of entity metadata, just a simple property.
+     * @Vich\UploadableField(mapping="product_image", fileNameProperty="imageName")
      *
      * @var File $imageFile
      */
     protected $imageFile;